HealthCatalyst/Fabric.Cashmere/guides/styles/trademarks.md

 -   **Yes:** The reliability of Health Catalyst® services means that health systems can count on…
 -   **No:** Health Catalyst’s service and reliability means that health systems can count on…

+&nbsp;

+For the registered marks, use the ® (R in the circle) superscript symbol on the mark, which indicates that it is federally registered.

+For the unregistered marks, use the TM superscript symbol, which helps to establish rights in the marks and can be used whether or not they are registered (no approval needed).

+Use the superscript symbols on logos, whenever they appear.

 :::